 Both methods of adoption allow the disclosure of the adopted child’s family medical history to the adoptive family, as long as it is known.

-Private adoption may cost a significant amount of money, while state adoption may cost a significant amount of time.
-Adoptive families must ask themselves which they value more.
+Private adoption may cost a significant amount of money, while state adoption may cost very little, other than your time.

 There are many processes, services and specialists that help complete a successful private adoption, and they each factor into the overall cost.
 While it can seem like a lot at the start, there are many options for fundraising and financing that may offset the initial investment.

 American Adoptions encourages adoptive couples deciding between each type of adoption to research and find what is comfortable for them before making a final decision.
 While American Adoptions only works in private adoptions, we are happy to answer questions about our adoption program and process.

 For more information about private infant adoption, contact American Adoptions today at 1-800-ADOPTION or request free adoption information online.